What Does Council Do?

 Get Involved by Serving on GreenStar's Council

-Five of fifteen seats on GreenStar’s Council will be filled in the 2017 election.
+Typically, five of fifteen seats on GreenStar’s Council will be filled per election.
 To appear on the ballot, you must fill out and submit a Declaration of Candidacy form by March 1.
 Voting takes place through April.